mikejoh/k8s-on-kvm/README.md

 * See the `scripts/` folder for various utility scripts.
 * You probably want to change `user` and `group` to `libvirt-qemu` and `kvm` respectively in `/etc/libvirt/qemu.conf` to mitigate permission issues on storage pools.
-* The VMs will be running a Ubuntu 24.04 image (latest)
+* All cluster nodes will be running Ubuntu 24.04.
-* You'll get `containerd` _and_ CRI-O as runtimes, if you want to test something related to e.g. `RuntimeClass`

 ## 🏃 Getting started